 - 1. Compare adolescents of today with adolescents of the past. - Describe the physical, cognitive, and psychosocial development of the adolescent in the family system and evaluate individual differences in development. - 3.
-Contrast ways in which culture impacts adolescent development. - 4.
+Compare and contrast ways in which culture impacts adolescent development. - 4.
 Assess effective parenting strategies with adolescents. - 5.
 Analyze the influence of family, peers, school, and work on adolescent development.

 FCST 2140.
-Adult Development and Aging

-3 Credits (3)
+Adult Development and Aging 3 Credits (3)

 Research and theory related to the physical, mental, social, and emotional development of older adults.
 Attitudes, knowledge, and skills related to working with older adults in the family system, including normative, and nonnormative transitions.
+Restricted to Las Cruces campus only.